m516825/Conditional-GAN/README.md

 [google drive link]()

 ## Usage
-Download hw3 data from data link<br />
+1. Download hw3 data from data link, place the MLDS_HW3_dataset/ in the same directory and unzip the face.zip in MLDS_HW3_dataset/
+2. Replace the tags in MLDS_HW3_dataset/sample_testing_text.txt to the right format.
+3. Start training !

 ## Train
 First time use, you need to do the preprocessing